ko-zu/fluent-plugin-redis-pfcount/README.md

   emit_changed changed

   ## do not emit records that did not alter HLL
-  drop_unchanged true
+  # drop_unchanged true

 </match>
 ```

-It will gather daily unique visitor for each http status code, then emit one's first request to next output plugin.
+It will estimate visitors per date per http status code.

 ## Limitation

-- `PFADD` and `PFCOUNT` are pipelined but are NOT executed atomically. `PFCOUNT` is NOT guranteed to be sequential.
+- `PFADD` and `PFCOUNT` are pipelined but are not executed atomically. `PFCOUNT` is NOT guranteed to be sequential.
 - Records may be duplicated when `emit` operation to next output plugin failed.
 Make sure the plugin is buffered or put UUID into record to deduplicate later.

 ## License